godaddy/node-cluster-service/README.md

 Creating custom, or overriding commands and events is as simple as:

+  cservice "server.js" --commands "./commands,../some_more_commands"

+Or if you prefer to manually do so via code:

 	var cservice = require("cluster-service");
 	cservice.on("custom", function(evt, cb, arg1, arg2) { // "custom" command
 		// can also fire custom events